Image 1 of 2

 American Chestnut Hybrid

 Evan’s seed and nut foraging in Washington state also awarded us with chestnuts with mixed parentage.
-These trees appear to have American Chestnut genes mixed with European.
-These types of hybrid trees often produce good nuts and don’t grow as tall as pure American trees.
-They are also more blight resistant and will live longer than pure American Chestnuts.
+Staff at American Chestnut Foundation identified them as dentata x sativa (american x european hybrid.)
+The parent trees produce tasty nuts.
 When Evan and John visited the parent tree in January of 2026 John was amazed at the size of the two trees.
+They are of unknown blight resistance, but these will join you to a long line of experimental chestnut growers, and promise tasty nuts and timber potential.

 Evan’s seed and nut foraging in Washington state also awarded us with chestnuts with mixed parentage.
-These trees appear to have American Chestnut genes mixed with European.
-These types of hybrid trees often produce good nuts and don’t grow as tall as pure American trees.
-They are also more blight resistant and will live longer than pure American Chestnuts.
+Staff at American Chestnut Foundation identified them as dentata x sativa (american x european hybrid.)
+The parent trees produce tasty nuts.
 When Evan and John visited the parent tree in January of 2026 John was amazed at the size of the two trees.
+They are of unknown blight resistance, but these will join you to a long line of experimental chestnut growers, and promise tasty nuts and timber potential.